A simple solution for centering windows across multiple monitors.

 This loop determines which monitor contains the active window by comparing window coordinates against each display’s boundaries.

-3. Centering Calculation
+3. Centering calculation

 newX := monitorLeft + (monitorRight - monitorLeft - W) / 2